eddiepykosh/SimpleMidiToPDFConverter/README.md

 Needs the "LilyPond" folder in the same directory in order to function.
 7z download covers that

-Currently very poorly converts midi to pdfs as lilypond.
+Currently very poorly converts .MID/MIDI to PDF through LilyPond

+Logic is as follows .MID/MIDI ---> .ly using midi2ly script, then .ly ---> .pdf using LilyPond.exe

 Does not do a good job on anything that is not STRICTLY Computer generated (ie work from the Python library "MIDIFile" comes out pretty good)

 Download: https://github.com/eddiepykosh/SimpleMidiToPDFConverter/raw/master/Alpha%20v1.7z